tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

 .. figure:: _static/images/training/2_1.png
    :align: center

-To assign an event, click the ellipse of interest, and then press the event's hot key or click its respective ">" button.
+To assign an event, click the ellipse of interest, and then press the event's hotkey or click its respective ">" button.
 The ellipse will be highlighted in the symbolic color of this event, and the number of recorded ellipses for this event will increase by one.

+Only one event can be assigned to an ellipse.
+GUI assumes that the ellipses labeled with :training4:`Before M`, :training5:`After M`, or :training6:`Apoptosis` contain only one cell nucleus, and the ellipses labeled with :training1:`No Cells`, :training2:`One Cell`, or :training3:`Two Cells` are neither mitotic, newly born, nor apoptotic.

 Selected ellipses are colored in black.
 To unselect an ellipse, click any other ellipse or navigate to other frames.
 No training samples will be created from the unselected ellipses.